cdcabrera/curiosity-frontend/guidelines/bot-config/workflows.md

 Agent: "Guidance reviewed.
 2 recommendations added.
 Ready to work."
 ```

-### OpenShift Product Configuration
+### Product Configuration

 **User Statements:**
-- "openshift-[product-name]"
-- "configure new openshift product [product-name]"
+- "configure new product [product-name]"
-- "add new openshift product [product-name]"
+- "add new product [product-name]"
-- "create openshift [product-name] configuration"
+- "create product configuration"
-- "create openshift on-demand OR hourly"
-- "add an openshift product"
-- "create an openshift product"

 **Agent Actions:**
-1. MUST ask the following questions SEQUENTIALLY (ask one question, wait for answer, then proceed to the next) as defined in "guidelines/project-workflows/*"
+1. MUST ask the following questions SEQUENTIALLY (ask one question, wait for answer, then proceed to the next) as defined in the relevant project workflow guide
-   - For OpenShift products, follow the sequence in "guidelines/project-workflows/adding-openshift-product.md"
-   - For RHEL products, follow the sequence in relevant RHEL workflow guides
+   - Identify the appropriate workflow guide based on the product type requested
-   - For other products, follow the sequence in "guidelines/project-workflows/adding-new-product.md"
+   - Follow the sequence of questions specified in that guide
 2. ONLY after gathering ALL required information from the relevant workflow guide, proceed with implementation
 3. Create configuration file following the product configuration pattern defined in the appropriate workflow guide